portlandcodeschool/afe/_posts/assignments/2015-10-03-scaffold-a-boostrap-slash-sass-site-with-yeoman.md

 ## Steps to set up your live style guide

 If you are lucky enough to have a designer that created a style guide for you, consider yourself blessed.
-Your next style is to map that styleguide to the Bootstrap Sass variables that you must override.
+Your next step is to map that styleguide to the Bootstrap Sass variables that you must override.

 0. Make a quick/easy static guide by going to
 <kbd>http://www.poormansstyleguide.com/</kbd>